Why Upcoding and Surprise Billing Matter to Benefits Brokers 1

-Upcoding and surprise billing continue to be serious problems within our nation’s healthcare payment system.
-Both are issues that have gotten the attention of politicians in recent years.
-Both are a big problem for consumers, too.
+Upcoding and surprise billing remain serious problems within our nation’s healthcare payment system.
+Both have gotten the attention of politicians in recent years.
+Both are big problems for consumers, too.
 But guess what?
 Even benefits brokers should be concerned by upcoding and surprise billing.
 It directly affects their livelihoods.

 Benefits brokers are insurance experts whose specialty is helping employers craft ideal benefits packages for their workers.
-And because a good portion of every benefits package is consumed by health benefits, what happens in the health insurance market matters.
-Every time prices go up brokers have a harder time finding plans their clients can afford.
+Because health benefits consume a significant portion of every benefits package, what happens in the health insurance market matters.
+Every time prices increase, brokers have a harder time finding plans their clients can afford.

 The Upcoding Problem

-Medicare updated its group payment schedules in 1998 and then again in 2007.
-They did so to provide more coverage for severely ill patients.
+Medicare updated its group payment schedules in 1998 and 2007 to provide more coverage for severely ill patients.
 As a result, research data indicates that hospitals and other providers assigned more patients to higher-paying groups commensurate with the Medicare changes.
 In addition, geographic areas with a higher number of Medicare Advantage enrollees witnessed a higher percentage of more aggressive upcoding.

 The Surprise Billing Problem

-Surprise billing occurs when a patient receives services that, for whatever reason, are not covered by their health insurance plan.
-The patient gets a surprise bill in the mail.
+Surprise billing occurs when a patient receives services not covered by their health insurance plan and receives a surprise bill in the mail.
 That bill needs to either be paid or disputed.
 The problem for many patients is that they do not understand medical bills.
-Even if they wanted to dispute, they do not know what they are dealing with.
+They do not know what they are dealing with, even if they want to fight.

-Washington took steps during the Trump administration to minimize surprise billing.
-Yet the practice continues.
-Surprise billing is an ongoing problem because our healthcare payment system remains far too complex and convoluted.
-So few people thoroughly understand that cheating the system is easy.
+Washington took steps during the Trump administration to minimize surprise billing, yet the practice continues.
+Surprise billing is an ongoing problem because our healthcare payment system remains too complex and convoluted.
+Few people thoroughly understand that cheating the system is easy.

 The Benefits Broker’s Perspective

-So, how does all this tie into what a benefits broker does?
-BenefitMall, a brokerage general agency that makes more than a hundred carriers available to thousands of brokers, says that brokers are in a constant fight to find affordable health plans for their clients.
-The best among them leave no stone unturned in the attempt to help clients get the best benefits they can.
+So, how does all this relate to what a benefits broker does?
+BenefitMall, a brokerage general agency that makes more than a hundred carriers available to thousands of brokers, says brokers constantly fight to find affordable health plans for their clients.
+The best among them leave no stone unturned in their efforts to help clients get the best benefits they can.

-Upcoding and surprise billing directly affect benefit brokers in a number of ways.
-First, as the previously mentioned research indicates, upcoding and surprise billing are adding to the costs of delivering healthcare services.
+Upcoding and surprise billing directly affect benefit brokers in several ways.
+First, as the research indicates, they add to healthcare service costs.
 Providers engage in the two practices because insurance companies are willing to pay the bills.
-But insurance companies are only passing those costs on to subscribers.
+However, insurance companies only pass those costs on to subscribers.

 Second, insurance carriers suffer harm to their reputations whenever news about upcoding or surprise billing surfaces.
 Whether a carrier’s reputation hit is deserved or not, negative perceptions make it more difficult for benefits brokers to sell their products.

-Upcoding and surprise billing are bad practices all the way around.
-They really have no place in our healthcare payment system.
-The two practices hurt consumers most, but they also hurt employers and benefits brokers.
+Upcoding and surprise billing are bad practices.
+They have no place in our healthcare payment system.
+The two approaches hurt consumers the most, breaking employers and benefits brokers.
 And who gains?
 Hospitals and other healthcare providers.